 Using Remote Depots

 If your vendor also uses Perforce you might be able to access their depot directly as a remote depot.
-See KB article #30 for more information about using remote depots.
+More information about using remote depots.